House to Highway: Reclaiming a Community History Symposium

 1:30–2:30 p.m. | The Tragedy and Legacy of Urban Renewal in Richmond, Virginia

-Latoya Gray-Sparks, community outreach coordinator for the Department of Historic Resources, will share her research on urban renewal and its impact on historic African American neighborhoods in Richmond.
+Latoya Gray-Sparks, community outreach coordinator for the Department of Historic Resources, shares her research on urban renewal and its impact on historic African American neighborhoods in Richmond.
 She will also highlight stories in which community activists utilized historic preservation as a tool of resistance and conservation.

 2:45–3:45 p.m. | Grassroots Historic Preservation Panel Discussion

-This panel discussion moderated by historian Gregg Kimball will focus on community-oriented preservation efforts in Richmond:
+This panel discussion moderated by historian Gregg Kimball focuses on community-oriented preservation efforts in Richmond:

 - Ana Edwards, public historian and assistant professor of African American history at Virginia Commonwealth University